Insights + Publications

 • A desert landscape during sunset with sparse vegetation and small trees.

-Economic Participation or Extraction? - Essay
+Economic Participation or Extraction?

 This essay interrogates prevailing models of Indigenous economic participation, challenging the conflation of activity with empowerment.
 It reframes participation through the lenses of agency, capability, ownership, and power, exposing how extractive dynamics persist under the language of inclusion.